 It goes by several different names: Mary Jane, reefer, weed, pot.
 But all of these nicknames refer to one plant-based drug known as “marijuana”.
 Over 94 million Americans have used this drug at least.
 As of 2007, teens between the ages of 12 and 17 reported that they had used it.
+According to the National institute on Drug Abuse, Marijuana is the most commonly used addictive drug after tobacco and alcohol, with more than 11.8 million young adults used marijuana in 2018 alone..
 The legality of pot has been a topic of discussion for years.
 Whether or not it is legal, discussing the effects of this drug is important.

 Drying and mixing the leaves, flowers, and stems of a plant called cannabis sativa creates marijuana.
 The drug is smoked in the form of hand-rolled cigarettes called joints.
 Also, some may smoke marijuana wrapped in a cigar; called blunts.
 Another way to utilize marijuana is to make a tea.
 Finally, marijuana is effective when digested, so it’s also put in food items like cookies or brownies.

 Using marijuana can lead to a few negative results.
 Delta-9-tetrahydrocannabinol, known as THC, is the active chemical found in marijuana.
 It’s guilty of the high and sense alteration that occurs as a result of consuming this drug.
 Marijuana use can result in mood changes and impaired body movement.
 Additionally, it causes cognitive issues, like memory problems and problem-solving malfunction.